Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Verifiable credential

       Issued to the individual by an :term:`issuer` who has authority for the credential to be issued.
-A verifiable credential contains some information about the individual that does not necessitate :term:`anonymity revocation<anonymity revoker>`, such as membership in a club or loyalty program, education, and more.
+A verifiable credential contains some information about the individual independent of its identity, such as membership in a club or loyalty program, education, and more.
 Verifiable credentials can be checked by a :term:`verifier` using :term:`zero-knowledge proofs<zero-knowledge proof>`.
 The issuer can choose to have the verifiable credential expire, or revoke it, if necessary.
 The issuer manages the verifiable credentials with a smart contract, a credential registry contract.

    Verifiable presentation